ot4i/CP4I-OSSM/Readme.md

 In this repo we provide instructions on how to set up the Red Hat OpenShift Service Mesh - based on Istio - on an OpenShfit cluster running the Cloud Pak for Integration.

-We also describe 4 test use cases to use ACE together with the OpenShift Service mesh, providing details on how ACE can be enabled to work together with Istio.
+We also describe 4 test use cases to use ACE together with the OpenShift Service Mesh, providing details on how ACE can be enabled to work together with Istio.

 It is worth nothing that:
 - An installation of Red Hat OpenShift Service Mesh differs from upstream Istio community installations in multiple ways: https://docs.openshift.com/container-platform/4.3/service_mesh/service_mesh_arch/ossm-vs-community.html#ossm-vs-community